 - Students must devote at least 3 hours per week to attend live webinars

-- Webinars will be held on Monday and Tuesday from 6:00 pm – 7:30 pm PST
+- Webinars will be held on Mondays and Tuesdays from 6:00 pm – 7:30 pm PST

 - Outside of live instructional periods, students will be expected to take part in various independent and/or group activities